Our Two-Days Walk

 After this lovely naked time, we went back to the food game with a yakiniku dinner.
 What to say about yakiniku except it is the best thing I’ve ever tried?
 Haha

 Yakiniku is simply a grilled meat dinner, like a tiny barbecue right on your table.
-We tasted the deliciously delicious Miyazaki beef, which by the way, won the title of best-tasting beef in Japan during the last Wagyu Olympic in 2017!
+We tasted the deliciously delicious Miyazaki beef, which by the way, won the title of best-tasting beef in Japan during the last Wagyu Olympics in 2017!
 We will definitely write a post about those Japanese Beef Olympics because this is quite an important matter.

 As Napoleon said, a picture is worth a thousand words, so let’s just show you the yakiniku you can have in Kobayashi: